mfwolffe/mfwolffe/README.md

 * Use Fortran in a WebAssembly toolchain so I *__own__* my DAW that I have been writing for [MusicCPR](musiccpr.org)
   * convolution
   * threading with Fortran OpenMP directives (if they're different from C standard OpenMP directives - I'm green in this regard (the fortran regard))
-  * See what you can incorporate into DigitalDipole if you figure out the WA.
+  * See what I can incorporate into DigitalDipole if I figure out the WA.
 * Refactor my repos into related GH orgs
 * Continue to not push my solutions to school PAs to public GH repos and call them 'projects' as if personally, _unlike some._
 * Get back into obfuscated C[^1] ^^ ;)